mattjj/pylds/README.md

 dynamical systems with linear Gaussian state dynamics and either linear Gaussian or count observations.
 For count data, we support either Pólya-gamma augmentation or Laplace approximation.
-All inference algorithms all benefit from fast message passing code written in Cython with direct calls to the BLAS and LAPACK routines linked to the scipy build.
+All inference algorithms benefit from fast message passing code written in Cython with direct calls to the BLAS and LAPACK routines linked to the scipy build.